 In our formulation, wage shocks have an autocovariance of one: wages are a random walk with drift.
 This implies skills have a permanent effect on wages.
 To test this restriction, we also estimated versions of the wage process where we allowed the autocovariance to be less than one.
-However, we found little evidence against this restriction and thus use the more parsimonious formulation.
+We report in Appendix G.1 little evidence against this restriction and thus use the more parsimonious formulation.